-The Storyteller team will resolve downtimes so that they happen simultaneously, ensuring that the results are rewarding for players and further the dramatic arc of the game, just like the artful maneuvers of Drift Hunters on their perilous journeys.
+The Storyteller team will resolve downtimes so that they happen simultaneously, ensuring that the results are rewarding for players and further the dramatic arc of the game.

 Between Game vs. Between Season

-The amount of Downtime Actions a character has access to is different depending on whether a Downtime occurs between games within a season, or between seasons.
+The amount of Downtime Actions a character has access to is different depending on whether a Downtime occurs between games within a season, or between seasons (that is, after an arc break).

 Between seasons, multiple months or even a year could pass in-universe, with a different amount of time for each season break.
 At the start of the season break, the STs will inform the players how many and what scale (large or small) of Downtime Actions they can submit for their characters.
 The due date for these Downtimes will also be announced at that time, but will be multiple weeks before the start of the next season.
 Please note that although more Downtime Actions are allowed between seasons, their Significance is limited.